ericlee49/biostock/README.md

 ## Material UI:
 The App is mobile friendly.
 We are using Material UI Hook API to implement ```makeStyle```

-The styles package also includes breakpoints which allow the use of the inline styles to hide and show certain display components based on the app size:
+The styles package also includes breakpoints which allow the use of the inline styles to hide and show certain display components based on the app size.
+Breakpoints is currently being used on the web application menu:
 ```[theme.brekpoints.up('sm')]:```
 ```[theme.brekpoints.down('sm')]:```
 ## Available Scripts